remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Create a background

-Create a new file `src/Background.tsx`.
-Add a background with a linear gradient:
+Create a new file `src/Background.tsx` and return a background with linear gradient:

 ```tsx twoslash title="src/Background.tsx"
 import React from "react";